SpeedyTransforms

 S::SpectralTransform;

 Laplace operator ∇² applied to the spectral coefficients alms in spherical coordinates.
-The radius R is omitted in the eigenvalues which are precomputed in S. ∇²! is the in-place version which directly stores the output in the first argument ∇²alms.
+The eigenvalues which are precomputed in S. ∇²! is the in-place version which directly stores the output in the first argument ∇²alms.
+Acts on the unit sphere, i.e. it omits any radius scaling as all inplace gradient operators, unless the radius keyword argument is provided.

 Keyword arguments